facelessuser/coloraide-extras/docs/src/markdown/interpolate/spectral.md

     - `#!color rgb(255 0 255)`
     - `#!color rgb(255 255 0)`

-    During our evaluation, we found that `#!color rgb(255 255 255)` was not needed and sufficient coverage can be obtained without it.
-The white reflectance curve also exceeded the range appropriate for the Kubelka-Munk functions, and additional logic is present to compensate for this.
+    During our evaluation, we found that including `#!color rgb(255 255 255)` provided no significant improvements as the other primary colors provide sufficient coverage with comparable results.

-3. During decomposition of colors we constrain concentrations to be between 0 and 1.
+3. During decomposition of colors, we constrain concentrations to be between 0 and 1.
 We also constrain the final composite reflectance curve to be between a very small value and 1 as the Kubelka-Munk functions expect reflectance to not be zero and not exceed 1.
+We compensate for this by calculating the residual (the difference between the expected XYZ value and the recreated XYZ value) and mixing it separately and then adding the results back into the final result.
+This allows us to reasonably represent colors that may exceed the actual gamut that the primary reflectance curves can actually reproduce and even colors that exceed the sRGB gamut entirely, though colors within the sRGB gamut should be considered to have more accurate Kubelka-Munk mixing.

-    This trimming of the concentrations and the reflectance curve means some out-of-gamut colors can be attenuated.
-To better handle these colors, and even some colors in the sRGB gamut that can't quite be covered, once we've decomposed a color to a reflectance curve, we convert it to XYZ and get the difference between it and the original and save the residual.
-The identified residual XYZ values will be mixed separately using normal normal linear interpolation.
-These residuals are then added at the end to the reflectance curves that were mixed using Kubelka-Munk theory.
-This approach is very similar to what Mixbox describes in their paper and helps to provide more sane color mixing for colors outside the sRGB gamut.
+    Our approach differs from Spectral.js which does not clamp the high end values and does not utilize residuals which causes inaccuracies in round tripping of colors through the Kubelka-Munk functions if the color's reflectance curve has values that exceed 1.
+Better stated, the Spectral.js approach can process most of the colors in the sRGB gamut accurately, but not all.
+It should be noted though that Spectral.js clamps their final results to the course resolution of sRGB hexadecimal values, and because of they are limited to the sRGB gamut only, and to such a low resolution, inaccuracies are not easily observable.
+Since we allow for the expectation of great precision and larger gamuts, we cannot get away with the same approach and require some mitigation.

-4. Spectral.js generally clips the mixed colors before returning them.
+4. Spectral.js generally clips the mixed colors to sRGB hexadecimal resolution before returning them.
 We do not clip any colors that are out-of-gamut due to mixing in case the user is within a gamut that can accommodate them.
-Additionally, we allow colors outside of sRGB to be mixed as well.
+We also do not force hexadecimal resolution.
+We let the user chose how they will gamut map their colors and to what resolution they wish to round the their values to.
+This means we allow colors that exceed the sRGB gamut if that is desired.
+In short, users are free to clip the returned colors or gamut map them in any way they see fit.

     ```py play
     c1 = Color('color(display-p3 0 0 1)')